Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 This book was published 11 years ago by Crown Business and takes approximately 10.2 hours to read.

 The best-selling authors of Made to Stick offer insight into the difficult nature of lasting change, presenting metaphorical illustrations of the conflict between the instinctual and the intellectual areas of the brain while sharing case studies of successful individuals and organizations.

-The Story of Climate Change: A first book about how we can help save our planet by Catherine Barr
+The Story of Climate Change: A first book about how we can help save our planet by Steve Williams

 The Story of Climate Change is a wonderful way to introduce young readers to one of the most important issues facing our world today.
 Combining history with science, this book charts the changes in our Earth's climate, from the beginnings of the planet and its atmosphere, to the Industrial revolution and the dawn of machinery.
 Kids will learn all about the causes of climate change, such as factory farming and pollution, and the effects that climate change has on humans and animals across the world.
 As well as discovering the causes and effects of global warming, readers will discover practical ways we can work together to solve it, from using renewable energy to swapping meat for vegetables in our diet.
 With fact-packed text by Catherine Barr and vibrant illustrations by Amy Husband and Mike Love, The Story of Climate Change will give kids the information they need to make a change and do their part to fight the climate emergency!